 Anna has a BA in psychology, and got her certification for teaching preschool in 1995 while working at a Jewish Community Center preschool in Brookline, MA.
 She specializes in toddler classrooms, basing her curriculum on enriching the five senses.
 Anna has taught instrumental music at the elementary school level, and also brings an appreciation for the visual arts to her teaching.
 She enjoys making every day creative, beautiful, and fun.

-Brieon joined our staff in January 2011 and attends Chestnut Hill College where she is working towards a B.A. in Early Childhood Education.
+Brieon joined our staff in January 2011 and attended Chestnut Hill College where she earned a B.A. in Early Childhood Education.
 Brieon was in Americorps for 10 months and taught preschool for two years at a center in Philadelphia before coming to Germantown Jewish Centre.
 She is excited to be part of the Early Childhood Program team.

 Mollie has lived in the Philadelphia area her whole life and joined our staff in 2010.
 She has a B.A. in Education from Temple University and has been working with children for 12 years.
 She enjoys reading, photography and hiking and would like to earn a Masters in Special Education with a focus on Early Childhood.